-As illustrated in Table 6, the entire Penn Highlands Healthcare service area higher rates in all major alcohol and tobacco measures compared to the state.
+As illustrated in Table 6, the entire Penn Highlands Healthcare service area, including Clearfield and Jefferson Counties, show higher rates in all major alcohol and tobacco measures compared to the state.
 This data shows that interviewees are correct in their perception that residents of the region are consuming alcohol and tobacco at a higher rate than the Pennsylvania averages.